gmongaras/22s-pa03-girvan-newman-uwunary-tree/README.md

 ./22s-pa03-girvan-newman-uwunary-tree [graphml path] [value type]
 ```

-To find the value type, search the specified grapml file for the "attr.type" node attribute and set it equal to that.
+To find the value type, search the specified grapml file for the "attr.name" node attribute and set it equal to that.

 ## Python Project Configuration